mikzuit/moodle-auth_dev/README.md

 This plugin allow a user not logout when this user has loginas.
 It's useful to developers and main administrators.
+You have to enable in authentication settings to work it.

 Version
 -------